Joint Living Trust

 What is a joint living trust?

 A joint living trust is a single revocable trust created by two people, typically a married couple, to hold and manage their combined assets during their lifetimes and distribute them upon both spouses' deaths.
 Both spouses serve as co-grantors and co-trustees, maintaining full control over trust assets while both are alive.
-The trust avoids probate for all assets properly funded into it, provides for seamless management during incapacity, and establishes a clear distribution plan for beneficiaries.
+The trust avoids probate for all assets properly funded into it, provides for uninterrupted management during incapacity, and establishes a clear distribution plan for beneficiaries.
 Joint living trusts are particularly popular in community property states where spouses share ownership of assets acquired during marriage.
+Most couples pair their joint trust with a pour-over will to catch any assets inadvertently left outside the trust.

 Is a joint trust better than separate trusts?